c3lang/c3-web/docs/implementation-details/specification.md

 (The full grammar of `struct_union_body` is given in *Declarations*.)

+A struct must declare at least one member.
+A flexible array member (see below) does not by itself satisfy this requirement: a struct that contains a flexible array member must also declare at least one preceding member.

 Field access uses dot notation.
 The dot operator also applies to a single level of pointer-to-struct: if `p` is of type `St*` and `f` is a field of `St`, then `p.f` denotes the field of the pointee.

 A field may be declared `inline`.
 Such a field designates an *inline member*: values of the struct then implicitly convert to the type of that field, and methods of that type are accessible through the enclosing struct.
 See *Properties of types and values*.